 I LOVE channeling my energy into something that is mine…but also benefits others.
 Since starting FFW, I have been asked by some friends how to get started with blogging…hence this post.

-FlipFlopWeekend was launched last May as a creative outlet.
+FlipFlopWeekend was launched in May of 2017 as a creative outlet.
 I like to be kept busy, have a background in Journalism and realized I was spending so much time on social media…wasting time…that I should really just turn it into something.

 So, I did.
 But, I wanted to do it right.